 Emotionally Healthy Spirituality is a gift to the Church from Pete and Geri Scazzero.
 This is helpful for personal reflection but is principally used for dialogue with another person or a larger group.

 Before there can be reconciliation, we must acknowledge that it sucks and actually sit in the pain and silence of that exists in the world; and in a culture where we run from being uncomfortable, we need tools to be able to do that.
-This Psalm 88 exercise can be done alone or in a large group of people for open sharing.
+Conversely, we can't share the joy and delight of God if we never allow ourselves to enter into the awesomeness of having a relationship with God!
+This exercise is a practical way to practice entering into the scriptures with our emotions.

 The Bible is not just a good book from a long time ago.
 It is the Word of God that is relevant to our lives even today.
 This story is an old one but repeats itself over and over again as we marginalize people based on race, class, status, sexuality and any other wall that we build to say "us" and "them".
 We unpack the narrative of Peter and Cornelius that we might be more like Jesus.